arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/patch_update_multiple_documents.md

 If the document exists and can be updated, then an *HTTP 201* or an *HTTP 202* is returned (depending on *waitForSync*, see below).

+Cluster only: The patch document _may_ contain
+values for the collections pre-defined shard keys.
+Values for the shard keys are treated as hints to improve performance.
+Should the shard keys values be incorrect ArangoDB may answer with a *not found* error

 Optionally, the query parameter *waitForSync* can be used to force synchronization of the document replacement operation to disk even in case